user1095108/h8/README.md

 # h8

-A header-only C++17 library for packing short strings into integers.
+A header-only C++17 library for packing short strings into integers, used for converting enums to strings and back.

 ## How It Works